whiteboxdev/library-defold-grid-engine/README.md

 2. `stride`: Size of a single grid box (if you're using a tilemap, then this is equivalent to your tile size.)
 3. `ordinal`: Allow diagonal movement.

-It is recommended that you initialize DGE in a script separate from your character script.
-This way, you do not accidentally redundantly initialize more than once.
-Moreover, characters will not be registered correctly if `dge.init()` is called *after* character registration.
+It is recommended that you initialize DGE in a script separate from your character script, as characters will not be registered correctly if `dge.init()` is called *after* character registration.

 Now that the system is initialized, register your character like so: